Macuyiko/blog/content/2021/2021_01_tuning_random_forest_trees.md

 TL;DR: very likely not.

-A student once asked me whether it would make sense to tune the probability cutoff (a.k.a. threshold) for random forests.
+A student once asked me whether it would make sense to tune the probability cutoff (a.k.a. threshold) for trees in a random forests.
 Let's explain first what we mean by that exactly.
 Assume a binary classification setting.
 Say we've trained a single decision tree.
 We know that the prediction is given by the leaf node, and that a probability P(y=1|x) can be assigned by the number of training examples in leaf node with positive outcome divided by the number of all training examples in leaf node (note that this is a fixed ratio for each leaf node and does not change once the tree is trained).
 This is not a well-calibrated probability, but does allow to rank predictions.

 Given such a probability P(y=1|x), it is then possible to specify a threshold T so that if P(y=1|x) >= T, we assume the outcome to be 1, and 0 otherwise.
 We can then tune T (e.g. through cross-validation) to get an optimal cutoff point given a metric we desire to optimise (accuracy, F1, or something else...) [^fn1].